webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **Connecting**
     - **Windows**: RDP(TCP port 3389) full access.
 Public IP w/ `mstsc.exe` software.
     - **Linux**: ssh. private key or password.
+    - connect to Azure VMs using a public IP address or a Private IP address with RDP, SSH, or even PowerShell.
+A VPN must be setup to connect using a private IP like a site-to-site, point-to-site, or ExpressRoute.
 - **VM Storage**
   - managed by Azure.
 You choose disk size.
   - storage is scalable. charged separately from compute.